nexusvc/wp-nexusvc/README.md

 - Select which gravity forms to enable post success hooks

 ## Requirements
-Requires supervisor service installed or accessible to docker instance for queueing to work
+Requires supervisor service installed or accessible to docker instance for queueing to work.
+- PHP 7.3+
+- Supervisord
+- Gravity Forms
+- Wordpress 5+
+- Composer